AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

 # Brain Tumor Detection with InceptionV3

+**Note: This repository is currently read-only and not open for modifications.
+If you have any inquiries or suggestions, feel free to contact the project owner.**

 Welcome to the Brain Tumor Detection project using the InceptionV3 convolutional neural network architecture.
 This repository offers a comprehensive solution for brain tumor detection, encompassing both training and testing scripts.
 Explore the detailed information below to understand and utilize the full potential of this project.

 ## 1. Training Code:

 ### 1.1 Overview:

-The training script, `train_brain_tumor_model.py`, orchestrates the entire training process.
+The `train_brain_tumor_model.py` script orchestrates the entire training process.
 Leveraging the InceptionV3 model with pre-trained ImageNet weights, it customizes the architecture for binary classification, distinguishing between the presence and absence of brain tumors.
 The script utilizes the Kaggle MRI Brain Tumor dataset, applying advanced data augmentation techniques to enhance the model's generalization capabilities.
 Upon completion, the final trained model is saved as 'brain_tumor_trained_model.h5'.

 ### 1.2 Dependencies: